dbmdz/digitalcollections-blueprints/webapp-springboot-thymeleaf/doc/README-02-Spring_Actuator.md

 ## HAL Browser

-If the HAL Browser is on the classpath via its webjar (org.webjars:hal-browser), or via the spring-data-rest-hal-browser then an HTML “discovery page”, in the form of the HAL Browser, is also provided.
+If the HAL Browser is on the classpath via its webjar (`org.webjars:hal-browser`), or via the `spring-data-rest-hal-browser` then an HTML “discovery page”, in the form of the HAL Browser, is also provided.

-Add to pom.xml:
+Add to `pom.xml`:

 ```xml
 <dependency>